1,950,218 views | 01:27:49

 Brian Greene is a professor of physics and mathematics at Columbia University, and is recognized for a number of groundbreaking discoveries in his field of superstring theory.
 His books, The Elegant Universe, The Fabric of the Cosmos, and The Hidden Reality, have collectively spent 65 weeks on The New York Times bestseller list.

-Read MoreAndrea M. Ghez, professor of Physics & Astronomy and Lauren B. Leichtman & Arthur E. Levine chair in Astrophysics, is one of the world’s leading experts in observational astrophysics and heads UCLA’s Galactic Center Group.
-She is best known for her ground-breaking work on the center of our Galaxy, which has led to the best evidence to date for the existence of supermassive black holes.
+Read MoreAndrea M. Ghez, professor of Physics and Astronomy and Lauren B. Leichtman & Arthur E. Levine chair in Astrophysics, is one of the world’s leading experts in observational astrophysics and …

 Read MoreVicky Kalogera directs the Center for Interdisciplinary Exploration and Research in Astrophysics (CIERA), and is the Daniel I. Linzer Distinguished University Professor in the Department of Physics and Astronomy at Northwestern.
 Kalogera is lead astrophysicist in the LIGO Scientific Collaboration (LSC)

-Read MoreCumrun Vafa is a Donner Professor of Science in the Department of Physics at Harvard University.
-He received his BS in Math and Physics from MIT and his PhD in Physics from Princeton University under the direction of Edward Witten.
-Vafa’s primary area of research is string theory.
+Read MoreCumrun Vafa is the Hollis Professor of Mathematics and Natural Philosophy at Harvard University.
+He received his BS in Math and Physics from MIT in 1981 and his PhD in …

 Read More